pszklarska/flutter_animations_workshop/step_07/instructions.md

 # Customising animations

 The main benefit of implicit animations is the simplicity of the usage.
-But just because it's simple, it doesn't mean we can't customise it!
+But just because it's simple, it doesn't mean you can't customise it!

-With any `ImplicitlyAnimatedWidget` we can change the `Curve` of the animation.
+With any `ImplicitlyAnimatedWidget` you can change the `Curve` of the animation.
 By default, all animations are linear (it means the rate of an animation is the same for the whole duration).